New Zealand to require financial firms report climate change risks

 New Zealand is in its second week of campaigning ahead of an Oct.
 17 general election.
 Prime Minister Jacinda Ardern’s Labour Party has a strong lead over the conservative National Party on the back of the nation’s COVID-19 response.

-In total, around 200 of the country’s biggest organisations will be required to disclose their exposure to climate risk including banks and asset managers with total assets of more than $1 billion, as well as crown financial institutions such as ACC and the NZ Super Fund.
+In total, around 200 of the country’s biggest organisations will be required to disclose their exposure to climate risk including banks and asset managers with total assets of more than NZ$1 billion ($674.90 million), as well as crown financial institutions such as ACC and the NZ Super Fund.

 Overseas incorporated organisations would also be required to disclose in their New Zealand annual reporting.

-The $1 billion threshold will make sure about 90% of assets under management in New Zealand are covered by the disclosure system.
+The NZ$1 billion threshold will make sure about 90% of assets under management in New Zealand are covered by the disclosure system.

 “What gets measured gets managed – and if businesses know how climate change will impact them in the future they can change and adopt low carbon strategies,” Shaw said.